 Electrical power is wasted by the receiver, because it has an internal resistance \(r\) (internal dissipation).
 It means the amount of energy in Joules per second that are consumed uselessly into the receiver.
 Mathematically: $$P_d = ri^2.$$

-The electrical power that the receiver effectively converts in non-thermal power.
-It means the amount of Joules per second are converted into non thermal energy. $$ P_n = \varepsilon i$$
+It is the electrical power that the receiver effectively converts in non-thermal power.
+It means the amount of Joules per second are converted into non-thermal energy. $$ P_n = \varepsilon i$$

 Total Power \((P_T)\) :